deccico/gowest/README.md

 Requirements:  Django 1.6

-Gowest is the web app folder
+Gowestapp is the web app folder

 Please add your additional (non Django specific files) into the root directory.